 You may review, update or change your user profile at any time by logging the website and going to your profile page by clicking or tapping on ‘My Account’ and then ‘Edit’.

-We will communicate with you using your registered email address if there are issues or updates to the operations of the website(s) that you need to be made aware of.
+We will communicate with you using your registered email address if there are issues or updates to the operations of the website(s) that you need to be made aware of or changes to this privacy statement.

 You can also opt-in to regular email updates of new content that has been created on the website during registration.
 You can also opt-in or opt-out of the regular email updates by editing your profile when logged on to the site by going to ‘My Account’ and clicking or tapping on the ‘Edit’ tab.